Walmart: Branding and store design changes

 In 2006, Wal-Mart announced that it would remodel its U.S. stores to help it appeal to a wider variety of demographics, including more affluent shoppers.
 As part of the initiative, the company launched a new store in Plano, Texas, that included high-end electronics, jewelry, expensive wines and a sushi bar.

+Walmart slogan “Save money.
+Live better.

 On September 12, 2007, Wal-Mart introduced new advertising with the slogan, "Save money.
 Live better.", replacing the previous slogan "Always Low Prices, Always", which it had used since 1988.
 Global Insight, which conducted the research that supported the ads, found that Wal-Mart's price level reduction resulted in savings for consumers of $287 billion in 2006, which equated to $957 per person or $2,500 per household (up 7.3% from the 2004 savings estimate of $2,329).

 On June 30, 2008, Wal-Mart removed the hyphen from its logo and replaced the star with a Spark symbol.
 The store branding became "Walmart", with the corporate name remaining with the hyphen as "Wal-Mart".
-The new logo received mixed reviews from design critics who questioned whether the new logo was as bold as those of competitors, such as the Target bullseye, or as instantly recognizable as the previous company's logo, which was used for 18 years.
+Design critics gave the new logo mixed reviews, questioning if it was as bold as competitors like Target's bullseye, or as iconic as the previous 18-year-old design.
 The new logo made its debut on the company's website on July 1, 2008, and its U.S. locations updated store logos in the fall of 2008.
 Walmart Canada started to adopt the logo for its stores in early 2009.